carkopf/starter-hugo-academic/content/publication/neural-reuse-and-the-nature-of-evolutionary-constraint/index.md

 ---
-title: Neural Reuse and the Nature of Evolutionary Constraint
+title: Neural reuse and the nature of evolutionary constraint
 publication_types:
   - "0"
   - "6"